-Heartworm disease can lead to organ damage, heart failure and even death for pets in Suffolk County.
+Heartworm disease can lead to organ damage, heart failure and even death for pets in Deer Park.
 The disease is typically found in cats, dogs and ferrets.
 In this post, our vets explain why prevention is critical.

 What is heartworm disease?